Pyline Tangsuvanich

 Quality

 Cheaper, poorly made FF&E won’t last nearly as long as high-quality, sustainable pieces.
 While pieces may be less expensive upfront, you may find yourself needing to replace lesser quality items more frequently.
 Businesses pay close attention to FF&E expenses because they contribute to their bottom line.
+When the budget and purchasing timeline allow, it's best to opt for high-quality products from reputable brands.

 Spend more time selecting FF&E and less time organizing information.